 Ingredients

-Here's an overview of the ingredients you'll need to make this chicken liver pâté.
-The exact measurements are listed in the recipe card below:
+Here's an overview of the ingredients needed to make this chicken liver pâté.
+The exact measurements are listed in the recipe card below.

-- Extra-virgin olive oil: This is definitely a departure from tradition, as most similar recipes are made with butter.
-But I love the flavor of extra-virgin olive oil and I find that it really enhances the flavor of the pâté.
+- Extra-virgin olive oil: This is a departure from tradition, as most similar recipes are made with butter.
+But I love the flavor of extra-virgin olive oil, and I find that it enhances the flavor and texture of the pâté.

 - Heavy cream: Another important ingredient that adds creaminess and silkiness.
-I use just a little - ¼ cup.
+I use ¼ cup.

 Variations

-You can also replace the onion powder with ¼ cup of minced shallots or onions, cooked with the livers.
-It's very good!
+You can also replace the onion powder with ¼ cup of minced shallots or onions cooked with the livers.
+It's delicious!

 Instructions

-- Add more olive oil and a little heavy cream to the food processor.
+Add more olive oil and a little heavy cream to the food processor.
 Cover and process on high until the mixture is creamy and fluffy.
-(Photos 4-5).

-- The last step is to divide the mixture evenly among four individual ramekins.
-Cover and refrigerate the pâté for at least 2 hours before serving.
-(Photo 6).
+Divide the mixture evenly among four individual ramekins.
+Cover and refrigerate the pâté for at least two hours before serving.

 Expert Tips